StevenLOL/Research_speech_speaker_verification_nist_sre2010/doc/help_kaldi.md

 ####The ark file

-The ark stores raw features, its size of ark is normally in few hundred MBs.
+The ark stores raw features, its size is normally in few hundred MBs.

 Eg: 20 dimensional MFCC features matrix is stored in the ark file like following: